Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Illustrations of the methods by using simulation experiments

 \section{Illustrations of the methods by using simulation experiments}

 Here we illustrate the application of the methods for treatment allocation (Rule 1) and for treatment selection (Rule 2) by performing a number of simulation experiments from hypothesized probability distributions $\Q$.
 For this, we consider different choices for the "true" parameter values $ \theta = \left( \theta_{0}, \theta_{1}, \ldots, \theta_{K} \right)$, varying also the values of the threshold parameters $\delta, \varepsilon$ and $\varepsilon _{2}$, and of the maximal trial size $N_{\max} $.
+For simplicity, and since we do not aim at modeling any contextual real data, we let $\theta_{low}=0$ and $\varepsilon _{1}=0$ in all simulations.

 Before entering the more detailed discussion of the simulation experiments, we consider briefly the choice of the prior distribution for the parameter $ \bftheta = \left( \bftheta _{0}, \bftheta _{1},\ldots ,\bftheta _{K} \right)$.
 In these experiments we are using systematically independent \textit{Uniform}(0,1)-priors for all coordinates $\bftheta _{k}$, corresponding to the hyperparameter values $\alpha_k = \beta_k = 1$ of the \textit{Beta}-distributions.
 This choice is not intended as a practical guideline, nor to be representative of choices that would be commonly made in real data situations.
 Instead, it is thought to be appropriate to be used as an illustration of the workings of Rule 1 and Rule 2, as all essential information for running the trial then comes from the registered outcome data from the trial itself.
 Particularly on the treatment used as the control arm, there is usually a fair amount of background information from earlier experiments for specifying a more informative prior; for the relevant literature on this topic see, e.g., \textcite{spiegelhalter1994bayesian}, \textcite{Thall1994}, \textcite{spiegelhalter2004bayesian} and \textcite{doi:10.1177/1740774509356002}.